 Adeline Koay, M.B.B.S., M.Sc.
 Assistant Professor Infectious Diseases Children’s National Health System

 David Griffith, M.D.
 Clinical Associate Adult Infectious Diseases and Pediatric Infectious Diseases Johns Hopkins University School of Medicine

 Nicole Salazar-Austin, M.D.
-Instructor of Pediatrics Pediatric Infectious Diseases Johns Hopkins University School of Medicine
+Assistant Professor of Pediatrics Pediatric Infectious Diseases Johns Hopkins University School of Medicine